 A service may support the "ServerSentEventUri" property within the Event Service resource.
 If a client performs a GET on the URI specified by the "ServerSentEventUri", an SSE connection will be opened for the client.
-See the Server-Sent Events: EventService section for details on this method.
+See the Server-Sent EventService section for details on this method.

 8.1.2.
-Event types
+EventType based eventing

-There are two types of events generated in a Redfish Service - life cycle and alert.
+There are three types of events generated in a Redfish Service - life cycle, alert, and metric report.
+This method of eventing has been deprecated in the Redfish Schema.